joshfrench/om-wiki-fork/Tutorial.md

 ```

 There of course many ways to write `parse-contact` and this is not
-particularly the best way, however it illustrate many common
+particularly the best way, however it illustrates many common
 idioms.
+If you're not experienced with Clojure or ClojureScript it's
-It's worth taking the time to understand it before proceeding.
+worth taking the time to understand it before proceeding.

 Try it on some input!